ktor-doc-jp/ktor-doc-jp/servers/deploy.md

 ## Packing

-When deploying, you will normally want to generate a single archive with all your classes, dependencies, and resources packed together: either in a single JAR archive (also called Fat JAR) or a WAR file (Web Application Resource).
+When deploying, normally you will want to generate a single archive with all your classes, dependencies, and resources packed together: either in a single JAR archive (also called Fat JAR) or a WAR file (Web Application Resource).

 ### Fat JAR (Standalone)
 {: #fat-jar}

-A *fat-jar* (or *uber-jar*) archive allows you to generate a single archive to run your stand-alone embedded application directly using java: `java -jar yourapplication.jar`.
+A *fat-jar* (or *uber-jar*) archive allows you to generate a single archive to run your standalone embedded application directly using Java: `java -jar yourapplication.jar`.

-This is the preferred way of running in a container like [docker](#docker), when deploying to [heroku](#heroku) or when being reverse-proxied with [nginx](#nginx).
+This is the preferred way for running it in a container like [docker](#docker), when deploying to [heroku](#heroku) or when being reverse-proxied with [nginx](#nginx).

 #### Gradle